Climate activists smash glass protecting Velazquez's Venus painting in London's National Gallery

 “Politics is failing us.
 It failed women in 1914 and it is failing us now," they added.

-The National Gallery said two people were arrested and the painting has been removed from display so conservators can examine it.
+Police said the two were arrested on suspicion of criminal damage.
+The National Gallery said the painting has been removed from display so conservators can examine it.

 “The pair appeared to strike ‘The Toilet of Venus’ (‘The Rokeby Venus’) by Velázquez with what appeared to be emergency rescue hammers.
 The room was cleared of visitors and police were called,” the museum said in a statement.